OpenEnergyPlatform/academy/docs/courses/02_start.md

 ![image](../data/img/02_profile-view.JPG)

 This includes your profile information and any data tables you have already contributed to the OEP.
-Under Settings, you will be able to view your API token, by clicking _Show token:_
+Under _Settings_, you will be able to view your API token, by clicking _Show token:_

 ![image](../data/img/02_profile-api.JPG)